roboconf/roboconf.github.io/en/developer-guide/continuous-integration.md

 CI is hanled by [Travis](https://travis-ci.org/).
 The build is configured through a **.travis.yml** file, located at the root of the Git repository.

-All our Java projects are built against 3 JDK: OpenJDK 6, Oracle JDK 7 and OpenJDK 7.
+All our Java projects are built against 2 JDK: Oracle JDK 7 and OpenJDK 7.
 This kind of features is directly handled by Travis.